Second arrest in 9/11 birthday party shooting

 Police said Cuevas was arrested after city detectives and New Mexico State Police officers executed a search warrant at a home in Española.
 However, the department's news release Friday does not make it clear whether Cuevas was found at the home, or arrested on a separate warrant.

-Cuevas' role and motive in the September shooting was not made clear, aside from his accused involvement.
+Cuevas' role and motive in the September shooting was not made clear, aside from his alleged involvement.

 "Cuevas was identified as brandishing a firearm, striking an individual with the firearm, and pointing the firearm at a person, who fled on foot," police said Friday.